Winogradsky column: Construction

 The column is a rough mixture of ingredients – exact measurements are not critical.
 A tall glass (30 cm long, >5 cm wide) is filled one third full of pond mud, omitting any sticks, debris, and air bubbles.
 Supplementation of ~0.25% w/w calcium carbonate and ~0.50% w/w calcium sulfate or sodium sulfate is required (ground eggshell and egg yolk respectively are rich in these minerals), mixed in with some shredded newspaper, filter paper or hay (for cellulose).
 An additional anaerobic layer, this time of unsupplemented mud, brings the container to two thirds full.
 Alternatively, some procedures call for sand to be used for the layer above the enriched sediment as to allow for easier observation and sampling of resulting populations.
 This is followed by water from the pond to saturate the mud (or sand) and occupy half the remaining volume.
 The column is sealed tightly to prevent evaporation of water and incubated for several months in strong natural light.

 After the column is sealed tightly the anaerobic bacteria will develop first, including Clostridium spp.
 These anaerobic bacteria will consume the cellulose as an energy source.
 Once this commences they create CO_{2} that is used by other bacteria and thus the cycle begins.
 Eventually colour layers of different bacteria will appear in the column.
-At the bottom of the column will be black anaerobic H_{2}S dominated zone with sulfur reducing bacteria, the layer above will be green sulfur photosynthetic anaerobic bacteria, then the layer will be purple which is sulfur anaerobic bacteria, followed by another column of purple anaerobic non-sulfur bacteria and at the top will be a layer of Cyanobacteria which are sulfur oxidising bacteria.
+At the bottom of the column will be the black anaerobic H_{2}S dominated zone with sulfur-reducing bacteria; the layer above will be green sulfur photosynthetic anaerobic bacteria; then the layer will be purple which is sulfur anaerobic bacteria; followed by another column of purple anaerobic non-sulfur bacteria; and at the top will be a layer of Cyanobacteria which are sulfur oxidising bacteria.
 This top layer of aerobic bacteria produces O_{2} which feeds back into the column to facilitate further reactions.

 While the Winogradsky column is an excellent tool to see whole communities of bacteria, it does not allow one to see the densities or individual bacterial colonies.
 It also takes a long time to complete its cycle.
-However its importance in environmental microbiology should not be overlooked and it is still an excellent tool to determine the major bacterial communities in a sample.
+However its importance in environmental microbiology should not be overlooked and it is still an excellent tool to determine the major bacterial communities in a sample before committing to molecular taxonomy methods such as shotgun sequencing.